Language models assisted with research, drafting, and editing of this content.

 Notable High-Profile Cases:

-• 2019: Former Minister Isaac Munyakazi convicted for bribery
+• 2019: Former Minister Isaac Munyakazi convicted for bribery7

 • 2022: Dr. Sabin Nsanzimana prosecuted for embezzlement of public funds